Karthikay2002/PoDA/README.md

 We collected few videos from the sourceful web, and then we ran our software on the video and the results are pretty amusing.
 It went well.
 We took a video of a neighbourhood which has cars and trucks and another video from NatGeo Wild.
 One is for detecting the cars and the other is for detecting the types of animals.
+Accompanying the current world technological advancements in the Internet Of Things and Deep Learning; Object detection has become an effortless job.
+The goal of our research is to achieve a feasible perspective on anti-poaching.
 The software model we used is YOLOv3

 # How we built it?